WPI-CS4341/Data-Mining/report/REPORT.md

 ## Findings
 ### Decision tree
-  The data shows that "centerPlayer" contributes the most to game winning since it splits out the most amount data records decisively (around 750 records).
+  The data shows that "centerPlayer" contributes the most to game winning since it splits out the most amount data records correctly (around 750 records).
 It is reasonable to think that checkers located near the center of the board have more opportunities to from sequences in row and in diagonal than near the edge or the corners.
 Also "openMoves", (successfully classified around 150 records), leads to part of the game result due to the player who have more open move, also have more opportunities left to connect his checkers together.
 Feature "leftCornerPlayer" seems have "no much effect" on the game results since it categorized only few results in the tree and actually have no reason to much influence.

 ### Neural Network
   The network results showed also confirm our findings by showing that "centerPlayer" (range form -0 to 13) features the most considerable average weights.
 And the "openMoves" (range from 0 to 10), also contributes some exceptionally high weight to the game results.